Consent of treatment for the minor child

 Minor consent form

-1. The Father or mother of a minor has to sign the consent and they are informed about the disease process and treatment options or surgical procedure to be done on their child.
+1. The father or mother of a minor has to sign the consent, and they are informed about the disease process, treatment options, or surgical procedure to be done on their child.

-2. A minor child may or may not be provided the information depending upon his age and his ability to understand the situation.
+2. A minor child may or may not be provided with the information, depending on his age and his ability to understand the situation.

-4. He or she has to write his own name, his relation to the minor child and the name of the minor child, his sex, and date of birth.
+4. He or she has to write his name, his relation to the minor child, the name of the minor child, his sex, and his date of birth.

-5. After that, the guardian or parent has to mention the treatment and must mention that he consents to this and this treatment or surgery with his own will on his child.
+5. After that, the guardian or parent has to mention the treatment and must mention that he consents to this treatment or surgery of his own will for his child.

 7. It is ideal to mention the doctor’s name and his signature on the consent form to make it a complete and authentic consent form.